graygnuorg/pound/README.md

 Additionally, to test DNS-based dynamic backends functionality, the `Net::DNS::Nameserver` module is needed.
-On debian-based systems it is installed using the following command:
+On debian-based systems it is installed with the following command:

 ```sh
  apt-get install libnet-dns-perl